 In the UK, a tronc refers to the system used to pool and distribute tips among employees.
 The tronc system is usually set up to ensure that all staff members, including those who may not typically receive tips directly, are compensated fairly.

-Tronc systems are usually adopted by restaurants, bars, hotels and other hospitality businesses and also ensure compliance with National Insurance requirements.
+Tronc systems are usually adopted by restaurants, bars, hotels and other hospitality businesses and, if set up and run correctly, do not attract employer National Insurance on tip distributions.

 For many workers, tips are a major benefit of working in hospitality.
 By implementing a tronc scheme, businesses can: